theNullP0inter/odinmcp/asgard/README.md

   3. Validated user information is cached in memory and shared with downstream services.

-### Streaming and Server-Sent Events (SSE)
+### Streaming

 - **Flow:**
-  1. A request that supports SSE is first directed to Hermod with a header indicating SSE support.
+  1. A client request (e.g., to `mcp_endpoint`) that requires Server-Sent Events (SSE) is first routed to Hermod.
-  2. Hermod forwards the request through Bifrost, which routes it to the necessary service/API/MCP.
+  2. Hermod forwards the request to the Bifrost gateway, adding a header to indicate SSE is expected.
-  3. The server acknowledges the request and responds with a `messages_endpoint` along with GRIP headers, instructing Hermod to hold the connection.
-  4. This process offloads the connection management from both the server and Bifrost.
+  3. The server acknowledges the request and assigns a dedicated channel, which Hermod keeps open—offloading connection management from both the server and Bifrost.
-  5. Events can then be published to Hermod either via ZeroMQ or by calling the `/publish` endpoint on Hermod.
+  4. When the server needs to send events to the client, it publishes them to Hermod (typically via ZeroMQ).
+  5. Hermod then relays these events directly to the client.
+  6. If the client needs to send data back to the server, it can make a POST request to the MCP server.
+This request is acknowledged by the server, pushed as a task, and the response will be sent back in the initial stream.

 - **Solution:**
-  By integrating the GRIP Protocol with Pushpin, Asgard effectively manages real-time communications and minimizes connection overhead on core services.
+  By leveraging the GRIP Protocol with Pushpin, Asgard efficiently manages real-time communication and significantly reduces connection overhead on core services.

 ## Services